abo-abo/make-it-so/README.md

 ### Terse description

-Curry command line tools with Makefiles and select Makefiles to call from `dired` dispatching on selected files' extension.
+Curry command line tools with Makefiles and select a Makefile to call from `dired` dispatching on selected files' extension.

 ### Long story